Get ready for street sweeping

 Multiple notifications make it easy to do your part to help the environment, and avoid a ticket and tow

-Public Works crews are gearing up to start the City’s comprehensive street sweeping program to clear away the grime from winter.
-To let the ice and snow melt so sweepers have full access along the curbs, the City has scheduled Tuesday, May 1, for the first day of sweeping.
-Drivers should watch for temporary “No Parking” signs to avoid a ticket and tow.
+Public Works crews are gearing up to start the City’s comprehensive street sweeping program to clear away what had accumulated in the streets over the winter.
+The City has scheduled Tuesday, April 16 for the first day of sweeping.
+Beginning today, April 15, drivers should watch for temporary “No Parking” signs to avoid a ticket and tow.

-Residents, workers and visitors have a number of ways to find out more about street sweeping:
+Residents, workers and visitors have several ways to find out more about street sweeping: